16 killed in fiery bus crash on Italian highway

 Parents of some of the children had arrived at the scene by midday Saturday to bring the survivors home, Hungaria’s consul in Milan told RAI.

-Hungary’s Foreign Ministry said it had information that there were 54 passengers, including adults accompanying the students, and two drivers aboard, but it believes the actual number was higher.
+Hungary’s Foreign Ministry said it had information that there were 54 passengers, including adults accompanying the students, and two drivers aboard, but it believes the actual number was highe